nxp-mcuxpresso/OpenART/README.md

 OpenART is an open source AI develop and verify kit base on NXP MCU, which supported most popular machine learning inference engines: TFlite-Micro and Glow.

-It provide a convenient and efficient method to verify the modes : execute the modes in python script base on micropython and OpenMV library .
+It provide a convenient and efficient method to verify the models : execute the models in python script base on micropython and OpenMV library .
 And also support LVGL python bindings library, that means you can implement  a AI application with UI by python too.

 ## Overview